People age 65 and older are more likely to have one or more long-lasting health problems in addition to cancer. These may include:

 Work with your health care team to make a good plan for monitoring and managing blood sugar levels during treatment if you have diabetes.
 This may mean checking blood sugar more often or adjusting the dose of your diabetes medication.

 Kidney disease.
 Your kidneys might not work as well as you get older.
-If you are taking a cancer drug that might affect your kidneys, you will probably have regular blood work done to check their function.
+If you are taking a cancer drug that might affect your kidneys, you will probably have regular blood tests done to check how they are working.
 Certain drugs, including some types of chemotherapy, may be harder for your kidneys if you are older than 65.
 This can raise your risk of kidney problems.
 How well your kidneys work might determine the type of chemotherapy you can have, or how often you have it.

 Physical activity is important for your overall health, especially for people with cancer.
 Your health care team will want you to be as active as you can during and after your treatment.